Pin itThe quieter sibling at TPC Scottsdale. Same facility standards, less than half the green fee, and a par-71 layout that measures 7,235 yards.

-The green complexes are well defended without being punitive, and the fairway corridors are generous enough to accommodate the mid-handicap player without losing interest for the low-handicap player.
+Green complexes are well defended without being punitive.
+Fairway corridors are generous enough to accommodate the mid-handicapper without losing interest for the low-handicapper.
 The par 3s are the strongest stretch of the routing, with varied lengths and directional changes that test different clubs and shot shapes across the round.

 At approximately $234 in peak season, the Champions represents one of the better values among courses with a tournament pedigree and facility.
-The shared clubhouse with the Stadium means the post-round experience is identical regardless of which course was played.
-Off-peak rates in the $100 to $150 range bring the price into the same territory as several of the public municipal courses in the area, which makes the Champions a straightforward choice during the shoulder and summer seasons.
+The shared clubhouse with the Stadium means the post-round experience is identical regardless of which course you played.
+Off-peak rates of $100 to $150 bring the price into the same territory as several public municipal courses in the area, which makes the Champions a straightforward choice during shoulder and summer seasons.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.